 They replied, "Believe in the Lord Jesus and you will be saved, along with everyone in your household."
 And they shared the word of the Lord with him and with all who lived in his household.
 Even at that hour of the night, the jailer cared for them and washed their wounds.
 Then he and everyone in his household were immediately baptized.
 He brought them into his house and set a meal before them, and he and his entire household rejoiced because they all believed in God.

 — Acts 16:29-34 NLT

 What a beautiful story of the Good News of Jesus!
-Paul and Silas go from being prisoners in jail under torturous circumstances to having their wounds washed by a jailer and all in his household who are now brothers and sisters in Christ.
+Paul and Silas go from being prisoners in jail under torturous circumstances to having their wounds washed by their jailer and then having all in the jailer's household as brothers and sisters in Christ.
 Some key things to notice:

 - Luke does not separate baptism from coming to faith.
-Paul doesn't separate the two either (Galatians 3:26-29), and clearly the importance of the two as one event is emphasized in Luke's recounting the events — "Even at that hour of the night... his household were immediately baptized."
+Paul doesn't separate the two either (Galatians 3:26-29), and clearly the importance of the two as one event is emphasized in Luke's recounting the events — "Even at that hour of the night... [the jailer] and everyone in his household were immediately baptized."

-- The repentance of the jailer is signaled by his washing Paul and Silas' wounds and sharing a meal with them.
+- The repentance of the jailer is signaled by his washing Paul's and Silas' wounds and sharing a meal with them.

 - Rejoicing, a theme of Paul in his later letter to the Philippians (Philippians 3:1, 4:4-7), is also a part of this conversion experience.